nlitsme/zipdump/README.md

 # zipdump
 Analyze zipfile, either local, or from url

-`zipdump` can either do a full scan, finding all PK-like headers, or it can do a quick scan ( like the usual `zip -v` type output ).
+`zipdump` can either do a full zip analysis, finding all PK-like headers, or (default) it can do a quick scan ( like the usual `zip -v` type output ).

 `zipdump -q`  works equally quick on web based resources as on local files.
 This makes it quite easy to quickly investigate a large number of large .zip files without actually needing to download them.